VoodooI2C/VoodooI2C/README.md

 * `INT33C2` and `INT33C3` - Haswell era
 * `INT3432` and `INT3433` - Broadwell era

 Most i2c-hid touchscreens and trackpads work with minor modifications to the drivers.
-Note that this is only very basic mouse functionality (navigating, left/right click, scrolling).
-Multitouch is a whole other beast.
+Note that most device have only very basic mouse functionality (navigating, left/right click, scrolling).

+The following trackpads have basic multitouch: CYAP0000, ELAN0000, ELAN0100, ELAN0600, ELAN1000.

 # Supported Devices
 The following devices are confirmed to work with the current iteration of VoodooI2C